Brenda Gabe Leadership Award

 Winner of the 2021 Biennial Brenda Gabe Leadership Award

 Caption: A close up photo of Elena.
-They are a young Indigenous person with a ruddy complexion.
+They are a young Indigenous person.
 They are gazing at the camera with a closed mouth smile.
 They have green eyes and curly auburn hair.
 They are wearing a white collared shirt.

 As a young, disabled Indigenous person who passionately engages with disability justice, abolition, and Indigenous philosophies in their day-to-day practice, Elena’s leadership and voice continues to encourage other young Aboriginal and Torres Strait Islander women and gender diverse people to engage with the disability community.
 Elena has produced the Mob Dreaming Up: Yarning Sick, Disabled Realities broadcast.
 They have writing in multiple forms across publications; and has presented as part of the Disability Justice Network in the Emerging Writers Festival.